WSET Level 1 exam format

 Level 3 has two separately assessed components.
 You must pass both to receive the qualification.

-The pass mark is 55%.
+You must achieve 55% in both the MCQ section and the written section of the theory paper to pass Unit 1.
 Questions are significantly more detailed than Level 2.
 Written answers need to use correct wine terminology and demonstrate understanding, not just recall.

 You taste two wines blind (labels hidden) and describe them using the WSET Level 3 Systematic Approach to Tasting (SAT).
 You must assess appearance, nose, palate, and provide a conclusion including quality assessment and readiness for drinking.